 Hurricane season runs from June 1 through Nov.
 30. Statistically speaking, the chances that your particular cruise is going to be affected by a hurricane are very slim, but your travel plans might be changed.
 Is cruising during this time worth the risk?
 Absolutely, but with a caveat.
 Hope for the best and prepare for the worst.

 We've rounded up some of the most commonly asked questions about hurricane season cruising to help you prepare.

-The official dates for the Atlantic hurricane season are June 1 through November 30.
-Although hurricanes can and do occur outside these dates, 97 percent of storms take place during this six-month window.
-Within these dates, the peak months for hurricanes in the Eastern Caribbean are mid-August to mid-September and in the Western Caribbean from mid-August to early November.
+Although hurricanes will occur outside the official season, 97 percent of storms take place during this six-month window.
+Within these dates, the peak months for hurricanes in the Eastern Caribbean and along the U.S. East Coast are mid-August to mid-September, and from mid-August to early November in the Western Caribbean.
+Early- and late-season hurricanes -- June and mid- to late-November, respectively -- are rare.

 You can certainly diminish your chances of encountering a hurricane by sailing outside peak hurricane times.
 In addition, the ABC islands (Aruba, Bonaire, Curacao), Trinidad and Tobago, and Margarita Island in Venezuela lie on the very edge of the hurricane zone and are rarely affected by tropical storms.
 If you must sail during hurricane season, you can increase your odds of smooth sailing by choosing an itinerary that focuses on the Southern Caribbean -- the more southern, the better.